Can black holes evaporate past extremality?: Introduction

 \section{Introduction}

 In the usual story of black hole evaporation, a black hole forms from collapse and then slowly shrinks due to Hawking radiation until it reaches Planck size, where the semiclassical approximation breaks down and its fate remains a mystery \cite{Hawking:1974rv,Hawking:1975vcx,Hawking:1976ra,Wald:1975kc,Unruh:1976db,Unruh:2017uaw,Almheiri:2020cfm,Witten:2024upt}.
 This scenario is valid for the known types of astrophysical black holes (if isolated), which lose mostly angular momentum at first, and then lose their mass \cite{Page:1976df,Page:1976ki}.
 However, the lack of massless charged particles changes the story for charged black holes with sufficient mass \cite{Gibbons:1975kk,Hiscock:1990ex}.
-Once the temperature drops below the mass of the lightest charged particle, the Hawking effect can no longer efficiently produce charged particles, and the small electric field at the horizon means that the Schwinger effect is suppressed as well.
+Once the temperature drops below the mass of the lightest charged particle, the Hawking effect can no longer efficiently produce charged particles, and the small electric field at the horizon also suppresses the Schwinger effect.

 The discharge is thus exponentially suppressed at large black hole mass, so that Hawking radiation evolves a charged black hole towards its extremal (zero temperature) limit, with the mass $M$ approaching the charge $|Q|$ from above.
-The Hawking radiation slows as the limit is approached, but the suppression is only by a power law, which cannot compete with the exponential suppression of discharge \cite{Page:2000dk}.
+The Hawking radiation slows as the limit is approached, but the suppression is only by a power law, which cannot compete with the exponential suppression of discharge (see Ref.~\cite{Page:2000dk} for timescale estimates).
 We therefore reach the point where the energy deviation from extremality becomes of order the Hawking temperature $T_H$,

 and the emission of a single quantum would naively make the spacetime super-extremal.

 This has been interpreted as indicating breakdown of semiclassical physics \cite{Preskill:1991tb,Maldacena:1998uz,Almheiri:2016fws,Brown:2024ajk,Kraus:2025efu}, but we think by contrast that the semiclassical approximation should be excellent in such a low-curvature regime.
 An underlying statistical/thermodynamic interpretation may become challenging, but the Hawking calculation does not invoke these concepts; it simply predicts the emission of quanta with a thermal spectrum.
 We see no reason to doubt this prediction.
 The energy \eqref{deviant} of a typical quantum is tiny and has a tiny effect on the geometry, so Hawking's fixed-spacetime assumption appears to be as well-satisfied as ever.
 We will therefore accept evaporation past extremality as a \textit{prediction} of semiclassical physics, with a ``last quantum'' removing the horizon.
 But then we are faced with a question: What is left behind?